RoxanaTesileanu/multivariate_analyses/README.md

 # multivariate_analyses
-Experimenting with multivariate analyses in R:
+Experimenting with Scala and R for multivariate analyses:

 - statistical theory from Quinn and Keough 2002 "Experimental design and data analysis for biologists",